Limpio: Economy

+The artisan hats of karanday, made in Limpio, are the main activity that the people in Limpio are known for.
+They also make bags, wide painted hats and other articles out of karanday (palm leaves).
+Agricultural and cattle production is developed in farms, with cultivation of green vegetables and fruits and also production of milk and its derivative products.

 Tourism

 Among the places that could be visited in Limpio are: the picturesque El Peñón in the Paraguay river, the San Francisco Isle, the old San José Church, the few colonial houses still standing and the famous Piquete Cué port, once one of the most important ports and where the initial trace of the Trans-Chaco Route used to pass.

 The elders say that the church in Limpio is over 400 years old, including the altarpieces that amaze with their colorful and exquisite design.
 Its facade is likely from the time of Carlos Antonio López, who frequented that zone when the Surubi'y stanza (the first of the De la Plata River) was property of his daughter, Inocencia López.
 Nowadays, the yard of the church displays beautiful vegetation and in the middle of it can be seen the grandiose first ecological sanctuary of the country.
 Also, the San Francisco Isle, with 15 kilometers long by 6 kilometers wide is considered as an ecological reserve.